Restoration of wind damaged forests

 Wind damaged forest stands in the Hasmas Mountains

-Such extreme weather events (high winds, heavy snow, extreme drought, extreme heat waves, etc.) are expected to become more frequent as a result of global climate changes.
+Such extreme weather events (high winds, heavy snow, extreme drought, extreme heat waves, etc.) are expected to become more frequent as a result of global climate change.

-The windthrows more severely affected the spruce forests (Picea abies) that dominate the high regions of the Carpathian Mountains.
-The natural habitat of the spruce is between 600-800 m and 1800-2000 meters.
-For economic reasons, spruce stands have been planted in significant areas, even outside their natural habitat.
+Windthrows have more severely affected the spruce forests (Picea abies) that dominate the higher regions of the Carpathian Mountains.
+The natural habitat of spruce is between 600-800 meters and 1800-2000 meters in elevation.
+However, for economic reasons, spruce stands have been planted in significant areas, even outside their natural habitat.

 Wind damaged spruce (Picea abies) forest stands in the Hasmas Mountains

-Simultaneously, it is anticipated that exclusively spruce forests will experience the most pronounced impact from climate change in the future.
-They possess limited resilience to withstand stress caused by factors like drought, extreme weather events such as high-intensity winds, and biotic threats that may thrive in the changing climate (e.g., the spruce bark beetle - Ips typographus).
+At the same time, it is anticipated that spruce monocultures will experience the most pronounced impact from climate change in the future.
+These forests have limited resilience to stressors such as drought, extreme weather events like high-intensity winds, and biotic threats that may thrive under changing conditions (e.g., the spruce bark beetle—Ips typographus).
 While forests will eventually adapt to these new conditions, the transition to more drought-resistant and heat-tolerant tree species is expected to be a slow process.

 Maternal galleries of spruce bark beetle (Ips typographus) under the bark of a Norway spruce (Picea abies)

-The windthrows offer the possibility to introduce slight changes in the composition of the species - mimicking the process of altitudinal migration, where species move to higher or lower elevations in response to changing climate conditions.
-This will result in an increase in the resistance of forests to changes in climate conditions.
+Windthrows provide an opportunity to introduce slight changes in species composition, mimicking the process of altitudinal migration, where species shift to higher or lower elevations in response to changing climate conditions.
+This will increase the resilience of forests to future climate changes.

-In November 2020 we started planting trees in the integrally protected zone of the Cheile Bicazului-Hasmas National Park.
+In November 2020, we began planting trees in the strictly protected zone of the Cheile Bicazului-HasmaÈ™ National Park.